 The strengths and weaknesses of the GNH index revolve around the assessment and improvement of happiness in areas surrounding health, education, environmental preservation, and good governance.
 The developmental aspects in these areas of the GNH have been generally improved and accepted by the Bhutanese.

 Improvements have extended to the education system where the government has assessed how to improve GNH through educational programs and traditional learning environments.
-Green programs have created curricula revolving around eco-literacy, cultural history, and non traditional methods of assessment.
-Since the introduction of these programs, over 99% of children have been enrolled in some type of school (Miller).
+Green programs have created curriculums revolving around eco-literacy, cultural history, and non traditional methods of assessment.
+Since the instillation of these programs, over 99% of children have been enrolled in some type of school (Miller).
 Creating an easily accessible schooling system improves upon GNH by creating a knowledgeable generation that is the future of Bhutan.
 Some areas of improvement have shown in general mental health of students.
-Bells were replaced with traditional Buddhist chimes, and daily meditation has been added to help students mature emotionally and spiritually along with learning the types of knowledge commonly studied in schools to improve their society and to increase GNH in both areas (Kelley).
+Bells were replaced with traditional Buddhist chimes, and daily meditation has been added to ensure that students improve themselves along with learning to improve their society by learning techniques to increase GNH in both areas (Kelley).

 Educating the public has also proven beneficial within policies revolving around environmental preservation.
 Commercial logging laws are strict, leaving only 4 percent of forests being logged for timber.
-73 percent of Bhutan is intact forest which is higher than the government standard of 60 percent.
-Techniques such as logging along narrow strips have been implemented to preserve tree cover for wildlife and land aesthetics (Zurick).
+73 percent of Bhutan is untouched forest which is higher than the government standard of 60 percent.
+Techniques such as narrow logging have been implemented to preserve tree cover for wildlife and land aesthetics (Zurick).
 The GNH, as well as Bhutanese culture, revolve around environmental preservation creating clean sources of drinking water, clean air, and ecological diversity to promote sustainability and happiness.
-Rural people enjoy the scenic lands, but complain when it comes to constraints on agricultural land use.
+Rural people enjoy the untouched lands, but complain when it comes to agricultural techniques.
 Many forests impede growth of pastures and crops that hinder economic development of farmers.
 Not much land is appropriated to agriculture even though many Bhutanese still farm for a living.
-Land scarcity conflicts with preservation policies, especially when rural farming communities grow to the borders of government protected lands.
+Land scarcity conflicts with preservation policies, especially when rural farming communities grow to border government protected lands.
 Rural farmers also have issues with non degradable waste disposal.
 Limited access to proper waste management facilities can hinder the creation of a clean environment (Elizabeth).

 The government is bound to the measures of GNH to create abundance in happiness for its people.
-Government policies are assessed in the GNH by the people to help develop ideas how the government can improve.
+Government policies are assessed in the GNH by the people to help develop ideas in which the government can improve.
 This type of active participation helps policy reform ensue where it is needed.
-The Bhutanese government can improve GNH in any of the nine domains.
+The Bhutanese government can improve GNH in any of the nine domains including itself.
 A secure government can lead to a happy society in which one's government adheres to the general needs of the people through a communal effort to resolve issues in creating happiness.
-Implementing health care access and education reform have contributed to happiness, but resistance to new and diverse cultural ideas can impede the government's improvements in certain aspects including job creation, wealth disparity, or even cultural relevance (Priesner).
+Implementing health care access and education reform have created happiness, but resistance to new and diverse cultural ideas can impede the government's improvements to certain aspects including job creation, wealth disparity, or even cultural relevance (Priesner).
 With an ever modernizing world, the cultural expansion of the west has crept into Bhutan.
 Making Government implementation even more important when it must analyze itself if the people show to be happier with certain western influences.